IntelOpenDesign/ConnectAnyThing/README.md

 * Connecting with an iPhone: Apple likes to protect you from Wi-Fi hotspots that are not connected to the internet (such as ConnectAnyThing.)
 The first time you connect with an iPhone, go to settings ->WiFi -> choose ConnectAnyThing.
 A pop up comes up that says “Log In”, hit “cancel.”
 And your phone will disconnect from the network.
 Join ConnectAnyThing again.
 When you hit “Cancel” the second time, an option will come up that says “Connect without Internet.”
 Select this and you’re all set.

 * Digital pins 0 (RX) and 1 (TX) are currently disabled to avoid RS-232 conflicts.

+* Any short circuits on the Galileo board will cause it to reboot.
+This will break the websockets connection.
+Avoid placing the board on any conductive materials to prevent any short circuits.

 ## Developers